-Reconciliation and individual support is offered at all of our campuses.
-We keep you up to date on whats happening with our upcoming events and facilitate any requests that you may have in regards to activities or assistance on campus,spiritual and pastoral needs.
+Reconciliation and individual support are offered at all of our campuses.
+We keep you up to date on whats happening with our upcoming events and facilitate any requests that you may have in regards to activities or assistance on campus, spiritual and pastoral needs.

 Our Catholic chaplaincy team works in collaboration with the Ecumenical chaplaincy services on all campuses, sharing resources where possible.
 Through this collaboration, the team is privileged and grateful to be accepted and be visible on campus.